 The two curricula, which include a first semester of common courses on advanced topics in computer science and mathematics, are the following:

 Data Management and Analytics (DMA)

-This curriculum is designed to train a new generation of professionals specialized on data.
-The motivation is the new social and industrial revolution we are witnessing, driven by digital data and computing.
-Human activities, industrial processes and science all lead to data collection and processing on an unprecedented scale, stimulating new products, services, and business processes.
-Data-driven innovation brings new job opportunities.
-However, it requires multidisciplinary teams including highly skilled specialists in data management and analytics.
-Specifically, the study program of this curriculum allows students to acquire skills and key competences in data management and analytics, namely machine learning and artificial intelligence, advanced databases and information retrieval, statistics, data mining and visualization, cloud, distributed and parallel computing.
+This curriculum is designed to train a new generation of professionals specialized on data collection and processing.
+The study program of this curriculum allows students to acquire skills and key competences on fields such as machine learning and artificial intelligence, advanced databases and information retrieval, statistics, data mining and visualization, cloud, distributed and parallel computing.